-The School Based Health Center (SBHC) is available to any student at Maine East, typically at no cost.
-The SBHC is located at Maine East and is a partnership between Maine Township High School District 207 and Advocate Medical Group, in affiliation with Advocate Lutheran General Hospital.
+The School Based Health Center (SBHC) is available to any student at Maine South, typically at no cost.
+The SBHC is located at Maine East High School, 2601 Dempster, Park Ridge, and is a partnership between Maine Township High School District 207 and Advocate Medical Group, in affiliation with Advocate Lutheran General Hospital.
 The goal of the SBHC is to improve the physical and emotional health of students attending Maine East, Maine South, Maine West and Frost Academy.

 The SBHC is a comprehensive primary care program linked to community-based services.
 The SBHC is one of many SBHCs across the country.
 A SBHC provides medical and mental health screenings and treatment for young people who might otherwise not have access to primary care.

 School-based health centers have proven to be successful vehicles for addressing the challenges of adolescent health care.
-They are designed to be accessible, affordable, confidential and teen
+They are designed to be accessible, affordable, confidential and teen friendly.
+More information on school-based health centers can also be found from the School-Based Health Alliance and EverThrive Illinois.

-The District 207 SBHC is open Monday through Friday during regular school hours as well as limited summer hours.
+The District 207 SBHC is open Monday through Friday during regular school hours.